BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 However, we have not yet collected the energy measurements required to construct such a model.

 We have not examined which AIWC features added the most value to the predictive model since the random forest algorithm is good at handling redundancy.
-However presenting a subset of the metrics may eliminate complexity if the developer wished to directly examine the kiviat diagrams and how that impacted the performance of their code -- having fewer dimensions and showing only the most important data may be more descriptive for the developer when making these considerations.
+However, presenting a subset of the metrics may eliminate complexity if the developer wished to directly examine the kiviat diagrams and how that impacted the performance of their code -- having fewer dimensions and showing only the most important data may be more descriptive for the developer when making these considerations.
 Principal component analysis of these features was considered when evaluating potential modelling approaches, and is included in Appendix B, however presenting the most relevant subset of AIWC metrics for modelling and for viewing will be performed in greater depth the future.

+Kumar et al. [@Kumar:2016:PPE:2925426.2926269] provide an interesting and different use of Shao's [@shao2013isa] ISA-independent features.
+They develop Peruse, a tool to characterize the features of loops at an IR level to guide a programmer's efforts in locating loops suitable for parallel execution.
+In different to ours, they use machine-learning algorithms directly on ISA metrics to predict the accelerability of loops.
+The model they present predicts the speedup of loops with an accuracy of 79%.
+It is interesting and promising that a similar methodology has been developed based on the same intuition and common set of tools, and is exciting to see if both our works could be cobbled together in the form of scheduling abstract for-loops instead of OpenCL kernels.
+This would allow a general language approach to accelerator scheduling -- say on C codes instead of depending on OpenCL specifically.

 Following the work presented in this thesis, five additional research topics have become apparent and will be pursued.
 They fall outside of the original scope of this thesis but are nonetheless important.

 ### Finding holes in benchmarks: Evaluating the coverage and corresponding performance predictions for conventional vs synthetic benchmarking
-While the focus on extending the OpenDwarfs Benchmark suite for this thesis was on the development of a testbed that can be used to evaluate approaches to prediction for scheduling, now that the prediction methodology has been presented it can be used to evaluate the coverage/diversity of the benchmarks included in the EOD benchmark suite.
+While the focus on extending the OpenDwarfs Benchmark suite for this thesis was on the development of a testbed that can be used to evaluate approaches to the prediction for scheduling, now that the prediction methodology has been presented it can be used to evaluate the coverage/diversity of the benchmarks included in the EOD benchmark suite.
 This work is currently focused on augmenting EOD with synthetic benchmarks.
 The predictive model is used to make predictions on previously unseen codes against the trained set of EOD runtime results.
 These unseen codes are randomly generated using the Machine-Learning OpenCL kernel generation framework (CLgen) by Cummins et al. [@cummins2017a] with a training corpus of all OpenCL applications available on GitHub.
 The previous success of this model to predict execution times simultaneously across many devices with high accuracy has led us to believe that the Extended OpenDwarfs Benchmark Suite is a good platform for training – it adequately covers the feature space for many scientific problems typical of the HPC setting.
 We expect that testing the model with synthetic benchmarking may identify gaps in the coverage provided by the existing suite of benchmarks, which would manifest as poor predictions on particular synthetic kernels.
-These poorly predicted kernels could be added back into the EOD benchmark suite -- thus better encompassing work expected to be run on these accelerator devices.
+These poorly predicted kernels could be added back into the EOD benchmark suite -- thus better encompassing the work expected to be run on these accelerator devices.

 ### AIWC for the Masses: Towards language-agnostic architecture-independent workload characterization